TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: SED -fitting and results

-For each model, the best-fit parameters are obtained by minimizing $\chi^2$.
+We perform scans over the key parameters to fit the X-ray and $\gamma$-ray data.
+The free parameters and their ranges are listed in Table~\ref{tab:ranges}.
+To evaluate the goodness of fit, we construct the $\chi^2$ for each parameter set, incorporating both measurements and upper limits:\begin{linenomath} \end{linenomath} where $X_{\rm obs}(E_{\gamma, i})$ is the measured flux at energy $E_{\gamma, i}$ with error $\sigma_i$, $X_{\rm ul}(E_{\gamma, i})$ is the upper limit, and $X_{\rm model}(E_{\gamma,i})$ is the flux predicted by the model.
+To incorporate the upper limits, we adopt $\sigma_{{\rm ul},i} = 0.1 X_{\rm ul}(E_{\gamma,i})$ and use the cumulative distribution function $\Phi$ of the standard normal distribution:\begin{linenomath} \end{linenomath} For each model, the best-fit parameters are obtained by minimizing $\chi^2$.
 The left and right panels of Figure~\ref{fig:corner_plots} show the posterior distributions of the parameters for the jet and wind scenarios, respectively, derived from the likelihood function $\mathcal L\propto \exp(-\chi^2/2)$.
 In each panel, the $1\sigma$ error contours and the marginalized 1D distributions are shown for the active (green) and the quasi-quiet (blue) states.